Skip to content

 – Does not hold the elevated Energy Star Most Efficient designation that the Vellgoo carries, so long-run electricity costs may be higher in a comparable space

-– Detailed specs — pint-per-day removal rate, noise level, drain options — were not confirmed in our sources; verify on the product listing before buying
+– Our cited sources did not confirm pint-per-day removal rate, noise level, or drain options — so verify on the product listing before buying

-– A higher-coverage unit may be physically larger or heavier, though dimensions were not confirmed in our sources
+– A higher-coverage unit may be physically larger or heavier, though we could not confirm dimensions in our cited sources

 Vellgoo Dehumidifier